FilipKlaesson/dbo/README.md

     <b>random_search</b>: int, optional (default: 100)
         Number of samples used in random search to optimize acquisition function.
     <b>plot</b>: int
-        Plot state every plot number of iteration.
+        Plot state every plot number of iterations.
 If n_runs > 1, plot is disabled.

 Runs the optimization algorithm.
-Parameter n_runs allow multiple runs of the same optimization setting to simplify analysis.
+Parameter **n_runs** allow multiple runs of the same optimization setting to simplify analysis.
 </pre>